thestackcollective/curriculum-site/module4/interview_resources/interview_preparation_tips.md

 Consider how you would respond to this question:

-"I’ve never heard of Turing.
+"I’ve never heard of TheStackCollective.
 What did you focus on there?
 What’s the structure of the program?
 How did it prepare you for this career?"

 For your previous professional experiences and background, unpack the transferable skills you have that apply to the job.
 Consider how your specific experiences make you uniquely qualified compared to other candidates.
 For example, have you worked with customers before in any capacity?
 Talk about it.
 Have you ever had to deliver on tight deadlines?
-Yes, you're a Turing student -- talk about that.
+Yes, you're a TheStackCollective student -- talk about that.
 Have you had to communicate with different teams?
 Talk about it.